MattResner/Whats-For-Dinner/README.md

 ## Data Cleaning

 Now that we've got all the data we need it's time to transform it into a user friendly data model.
-We
+We are accomplishing a few things in this block of code.
+1. Getting rid of extrainious columns
+2. Renaming columns to remove the str prefix (I used a Rename Columns Function I wrote to do this but it can be done manually)
+3. Creating a custom field with concatinated ingredients to read as a shopping list for each recipe

 ```
 // Removing and Renaming columns as part of general cleanup